UBC-MDS/dsci_522_group_8_bank_marketing_project/README.md

 jupyter lab
 ```

-Open `bank_analysis.ipynb` in Jupyter Lab and under the "Kernel" menu click "Restart Kernel and Run All Cells...".
+Open `notebooks/bank_analysis.ipynb` in Jupyter Lab and under the "Kernel" menu click "Restart Kernel and Run All Cells...".

 ### Dependencies